OHIO-ECT/ECT-Lab-Introduction/tasks/ITL-Lab-Report.md

 -   Configure Remote Desktop to connect to the lab environment
 -   Learn the basic setup of the GNS3 virtual lab environment
 -   Overview of Windows and Unix operating systems
--   Introduction to the CLI, and the interaction with filesystems
+-   Introduction to the CLI, and the interaction with filesystem
 -   Become familiar with the Linux command line terminal (bash shell)

 ### Pre-Lab